Click It or Ticket

 The CSP knows that we can reduce serious injuries and fatalities if motorists would use their seat belts and make sure their passengers are buckled up.

-Currently, the State of Colorado has an 85.2% seat belt compliance rate.
-This is an increase from the 72% compliance rate in 2002.
+In 2017, the State of Colorado had an 83.8% seat belt compliance rate.
+This is statistically average with compliance over the past six years.

 While the goal of the campaign is voluntary compliance, those who continue to violate seat belt laws will risk getting a ticket.
 If drivers are stopped for another offense and they are not buckled up, they will get a ticket.
 The enforcement also targets drivers with unbuckled children in the vehicle.
 Those drivers can be stopped and ticketed without another violation.